kwanghoon/genlrparser/README.md

 ~~~~

-A SWLAB Parser Builder in Haskell
+(2) A Parser Builder in Haskell
 - Not a parser generator
 - A library-based parser builder
 - Write your LALR(1) parser in Haskell, not in Happy (+ Alex) nor in any other parser language

-How to run:
+How to write and run a parser :

 ~~~~
   $ stack build